 Louise Tevis Breckenridge Sharon was the daughter of Lloyd Tevis, president of Wells Fargo and one of the richest men in California.
 When he became president of Wells Fargo, it was an express (coach) company; when he retired it was a bank as we know it today.
 Tevis was assessed by the state of California as having a fortune worth $1,590,000.00 in 1880.
 (1)

 Louise married John Witherspoon Breckenridge, son of Congressman, Senator, Vice President, Presidential Candidate, and Confederate General John C. Breckenridge, c.
 1878 and lived in San Rafael, CA. Their marriage ended in divorce and she married secondly Frederick W. Sharon.

-Frederick Sharon was the son of Senator William Sharon (right), one of California’s very richest men.
+Frederick Sharon was the son of Senator William Sharon (above), one of California’s very richest men.
 Sharon arrived in San Francisco in 1849, first investing in real estate, then also in mining and banking.
 By 1880, the state of California assessed his personal fortune at $4,470,000.00 (2) and he was the largest single taxpayer in the state.
 Louise and Frederick were married at Sharon’s 55,360 square foot palatial estate ‘Belmont’ in 1884 (below).